About Maine KIDS COUNT

 We group a variety of indicators under each of these three broad headings in order to provide a framework for reporting and considering the data.

 In addition, the narrative that accompanies the data highlights and explains positive indicators, trends, and areas of concern.

 The indicators reported in the KIDS COUNT Data Book have all met the following criteria for inclusion:

 - the indicator must be from a reliable source

 - the indicator must be available and consistent over time

 - the indicator must be easily understandable to the public

 The Maine KIDS COUNT Project seeks to enrich local and state discussions concerning ways to secure better futures for all of Maine's children.
-If you have any questions about the project or any of our data, please contact us at (207) 623-1868, or e-mail .
+Please contact us with any questions about the project or data at (207) 623-1868, or e-mail us.